Creative Nonfiction Writing Classes Online: 8 Things to Know

 Finally, workshopping other students’ writing will help you improve your own writing.
 In closely reading someone else’s work, thinking it through, and then clearly articulating what you liked and what you’d do differently, you can often get a clearer sense of what you do and don’t like in a piece of creative nonfiction, since you’re not as close to it as you are to your own work.
 This helps you to better understand and apply the techniques of creative nonfiction.

-6. Read the creative nonfiction course description
+6. Read the creative nonfiction classes’ course descriptions

 The best nonfiction writing classes will tell you exactly what they teach, how they teach it, and what you will learn by the end of the course.
 It’s important you know these things before you enroll in the course, and everything you need should be found in the creative nonfiction course description.